kimwalisch/primecount/doc/Hard-Special-Leaves.md

   sieve index of the previous leaf.

 This alternative method with the 3 optimizations described above was used in primecount up to version 5.3 (January 2020).
-According to my own benchmarks this method runs up to 3x faster than an implementation that uses the binary indexed tree data structure.
+According to my benchmarks this method runs up to 3x faster than an implementation that uses the binary indexed tree data structure.
 But there is a problem: all of the alternative algorithms that avoid using the binary indexed tree data structure have a worse runtime complexity.
 But why are